JavaScript Functions

 - Passing default value by adding

-name = 'Stranger'
+name = 'Stranger' - Use

-statement - Using the OR
+if elsestatement - Using the OR

-operator by addingname = name || 'Stranger'
+||operator by addingname = name || 'Stranger'

 // method 1function greeting(name = "Stranger") { console.log(`Hello ${name}!`);}